 For more information on the bookmobile and its stops, visit the bookmobile page.

-The July Beyond the Books session also included a presentation on Budget and Finance, which will be posted in October to align with the Library Board’s budget presentation.
+The July Beyond the Books session also included a presentation on Budget and Finance, which will be posted in December to align with the Library Board’s discussions.

 By the Numbers — Bookmobile (2018)